What is a Forward Contract?

-Forwards are not traded on centralized exchanges and are instead customized contracts that are created between two parties.
-At the expiration date, the contract must be settled.
+Forwards are not traded on centralized exchanges.
+Instead, they are customized, over the counter contracts that are created between two parties.
+On the expiration date, the contract must be settled.
 One party will deliver the underlying asset, while the other party will pay the agreed-upon price and take possession of the asset.
 Forwards can also be cash-settled at the date of expiration rather than delivering the physical underlying asset.

 What are Forward Contracts Used For?

 Forward contracts are mainly used to hedge against potential losses.
-These contracts allow the participant to lock into a price in the future.
-This guaranteed price can be very important especially in certain industries that experience significant volatility in prices.
-For example, in the oil industry, entering into a forward contract to sell a specific number of barrels of oil can be used to protect against potential downward swings in future oil prices.
-Forwards are also commonly used to hedge against changes in future currency exchange rates when making large international purchases.
+They enable the participants to lock in a price in the future.
+This guaranteed price can be very important, especially in industries that commonly experience significant volatility in prices.
+For example, in the oil industry, entering into a forward contract to sell a specific number of barrels of oil can be used to protect against potential downward swings in oil prices.
+Forwards are also commonly used to hedge against changes in currency exchange rates when making large international purchases.

-Forward contracts can also be used for speculation purposes.
-This is less common than using futures since forwards are created by two parties and not available on centralized exchanges.
-If a speculator believes that the future spot price of an asset will be higher than the forward price today, they may enter into a long position using a forward contract.
+Forward contracts can also be used purely for speculative purposes.
+This is less common than using futures since forwards are created by two parties and not available for trading on centralized exchanges.
+If a speculator believes that the future spot price of an asset will be higher than the forward price today, they may enter into a long forward position.
 If the future spot price is greater than the agreed-upon contract price, they will profit.

-What is the Difference Between a Forward Contract and a Futures Contract?
+What is the Difference Between a Forward Agreement and a Futures Contract?

-Forward and futures contracts are very similar.
-They both involve an agreement on a specific price of an underlying asset to be paid at a specified date in the future.
-There are however a few key differences:
+Forwards and futures contracts are very similar.
+They both involve an agreement on a specific price and quantity of an underlying asset to be paid at a specified date in the future.
+There are, however, a few key differences:

 - Forwards are customized, private contracts between two parties, while futures are standardized contracts that are traded on centralized exchanges.

-- Forwards are settled at the expiration date between the two parties meaning there is higher counterparty risk than futures contracts that have clearing houses.
+- Forwards are settled at the expiration date between the two parties, meaning there is higher counterparty risk than there is with futures contracts that have clearing houses.